This post may contain affiliate links. Please see my disclosure policy for details.

-- In 2018 a Visa is not required for Morocco for UK, EU or US citizens that are visiting for less than 90 days.
+- A Visa is not required for Morocco for UK, EU or US citizens that are visiting for less than 90 days.
 Your passport must be 3 months valid from point of entry.
 For full details and to check requirements for your country, see here.

 - I always use Skyscanner to find competitive prices for flights from UK.
 Ryanair, Easyjet and a number of cheap airlines fly here daily.

 - Booking.com is a great travel resource to find beautiful riads, including hostels, according to your budget.
 Although you don’t need to book in advance, it’s recommend in peak season.

 - Morocco is a closed currency country and they use Moroccan Dirhams.
 Cash is king here so make sure you get enough out at the ATM when you land.

 - As an Islamic country, it is recommended that women should dress conservatively when travelling to Morocco.
 See my complete guide of what to wear as a woman in Morocco with outfit inspirations here.
 If you’re travelling solo, see my top tips for solo female travel in Morocco here.

 - Popular public transport options are the government train system (check out the man in seat 61 for more info) and bus services.
 The CTM bus is one I would highly recommend and services travel all over Morocco.
 Alternatively, you can hire private taxis.

 - Although relatively safe to travel here the main complaints from tourists are scams and pickpocketing.
 You will need to remain vigilant at all times when you’re out and about (especially in Fes).
 See here for the essential travel tips every traveller should know before travelling to Morocco.

 Follow this 2 week Morocco Itinerary for your trip